rivian96/reverse-engineering/compilation-stages.md

-# Four Stages of Compilation with GCC
+# Four Stages of Compilation

 Every C (and many other high-level) programs go through four main stages before becoming an executable.
 Here’s how it works with **GCC**: